Common Accommodations for MGCCC Students with Disabilities

 Request for interpreting services must be submitted to Student Support Services personnel at least five full working days before the assignment; the more notice, the better.
 Returning students who request sign language interpreter services are expected to pre-register at the earliest possible date.
 Late requests are considered only if interpreters are available.

-If it is necessary for the student who has a scheduled sign language interpreter to be absent from a class and/or event, the student must give notice to the sign language interpreter and Student Support Services personnel at least 24 hours in advance.
-Repeated last-minute cancellations or unplanned absences will result in the discontinuation of services.
-Testing Accommodations Students requesting testing accommodations should meet with the instructor well in advance of the day of the test to make arrangements for these accommodations.
+If it is necessary for the student who has a scheduled sign language interpreter to be absent from a class and/or event, the student must give notice to the Student Support Services Coordinator at least 24 hours in advance.
+Students may be responsible for charges incurred due to a failure to notify in a timely manner.
+Repeated last-minute cancellations or unplanned absences may result in the discontinuation of services.

 Students requesting testing accommodations should meet with the instructor well in advance of the day of the test to make arrangements for these accommodations.

-The amount of extra time offered for testing determined by the student’s documentation.
+The amount of extra time offered for testing is the nationally accepted standard: time and a half.

 The Coordinator of Student Support Services will provide the instructor with the appropriate testing limits through the accommodation request letter.
 The instructor and the student will arrange the place and/or time for the testing.